Controlled Substance Possession – HS 11350 & HS 11377

 8. Free Criminal Defense Consultation

-If you’ve been arrested or charged with possession of a controlled substance under HS 11350 or HS 11377, contact Drug Possession Defense Lawyer John Rogers at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
+If you’ve been arrested or charged with possession of a controlled substance under HS 11350 or HS 11377, contact an experienced Orange County criminal defense attorney at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.